Reviewed by Dr. Sharon Stills, NMD

 Vitamin E

-Vitamin E, the powerful antioxidant vitamin, provides powerful relief for PMS symptoms.
-As studies have shown, Vitamin E provides noticeable relief for PMS-related anxiety, depression, food cravings, and water retention.
-Vitamin E acts in the body to help reduce inflammation and oxidative stress, which contributes to hormonal balance.
-Good food sources of vitamin E include almonds, sunflower seeds, spinach, avocado, kiwi and wheat germ oil.
+In a randomized double-blind trial study, participants who took Vitamin E found significant relief for PMS-related anxiety, depression, food cravings and water retention.
+As a powerful antioxidant, Vitamin E acts in the body to help reduce inflammation and oxidative stress, two significant contributors to hormonal imbalance.
+Good food sources of Vitamin E include almonds, sunflower seeds, spinach, avocado, kiwi and wheat germ oil.

 Calcium